After the Oil Wars...

 Bottom line, without petroleum, the world could very well go to hell.
 This trope explores that fact.

 How it is explored depends on the work in question.
-In some works, it could just be a nasty bump on the road that led to some troubled times, but was overcome by discovering a new fuel source, reverting back to a simpler time, or taking a third option
+In some works, it could just be a nasty bump on the road in the fiction's backstory that led to some troubled times, but was overcome by discovering a new fuel source, reverting back to a simpler time, or taking a third option

 .
 Typically, though, this trope doesn't have a positive side, and is usually a device to explain why the setting sucks so much,